 Windows 10 Task Manager gives the option to check RAM speed with ease.

-To check RAM speed, open Task Manager by pressing Ctrl + Shift + Esc keys and go to the Performance tab.
-Select Memory from the left hand pane.
-On the right hand page, you should see the Speed of RAM in MHz.
+To check RAM speed, open the Task Manager by pressing Ctrl + Shift + Esc keys and go to the Performance tab.
+Select Memory from the left-hand pane.
+On the right-hand page, you should see the Speed of RAM in MHz.

-To check RAM speed using command-line, open Command Prompt and run the following command:
+To check RAM speed using the command line, open Command Prompt and run the following command:

 wmic MEMORYCHIP get BankLabel, Speed